openenclave/openenclave/docs/Community/Governance.md

 At present, we maintain a list of [Project Committers](Committers.md) along with descriptions of their knowledge areas.

 This will be updated and replaced with a more scalable approach to commit-rights management that integrates with SIG/WG governance.
+In the interrim, all current Committers should be considered to be Approvers using the new terminology.

-**Proposal** The following roles would be sufficient for SIGs and WGs to self-govern.
+**Proposal** The following roles would be sufficient for SIGs, WGs, and Committees to self-govern.

 - **Chair**: the primary point of contact for a SIG or WG, responsible for the processes within the SIG; a tie-breaker in votes within the SIG, if needed
 - **Approver**: members of the SIG who are empowered to approve code changes
 - **Reviewer**: members of the SIG whose knowledge is respected by Approvers, and whom are frequently asked to provide code reviews for patches
 - **Member**: a voting member of a working group (role does not apply to SIGs)
 - **Emeritus**: a previously-active member of a SIG or WG, who has no current rights but whose contributions the community wishes to honor, and who may receive a fast-track back to privileges should they become active in this group again

 Accepting Contributions
 -----------------------